DaveBenham/VenomModules/README.md

 - The envelope (normal or inverted) is available as a separate output
 - A configurable trigger input that can either sync the VCO, retrigger the envelope during decay or sustain, or both

+### WAVE button
+Selects the waveform for the VCO
+- **SIN** (default) sine
+- **TRI** triangle
+- **SQR** square
+- **SAW**

+### XMOD (variable modulation type) button
+Selects the modulation mode used for the XMOD input
+- **FM** (default) AC coupled linear through-zero frequency modulation
+- **PM** Phase modulation
+- **RM** Ring modulation - the waveform is multiplied by the XMOD using a 4 quadrant VCA
+- **AM** Amplitude modulation - the waveform is multiplied by the XMOD using a 2 quadrant VCA, so negative XMOD values are treated as 0
+- **AM RECT** Amplitude modulation with the XMOD fully rectified to positive values before multiplying
+- **AM OFF** Amplitude modulation with the XMOD offset +5V before multiplying

+Note that the RM and various AM assume the XMOD input is bipolar +/- 5V.
+The modulation is scaled such that the result is also bipolar +/- 5V (before hitting the VCA).

+### FDBK (feedback type) button
+Selects the modulation type used for feedback.
+The options are the same as for the XMOD type.

+### Envelope generator general behavior
+Upon receipt of a high gate, the generator starts the attack stage and rises from 0V to 10V as long as the gate remains high.
+Once 10V is reached, it proceeds to the decay stage.

+The decay stage falls from 10V to the sustain level as long as the gate remains high.
+Once the sustain level is reached it proceeds to the sustain stage.

+The sustain stage maintains the sustain level as long as the gate remains high.

+The generator immediately jumps to the release stage whenever the gate goes low.
+This could happen during the attack, decay, or sustain stage.
+The release stage falls from the current value back to 0V.

+The generator can be retriggered during the decay and release stages, in which case the attack stage is re-started from the current voltage instead of 0V.

+### CURVE knob
+Establishes the shape of the envelope attack, decay, and release stages.
+Fully counter-clockwise is linear, and fully clockwise has the most severe curvature.
+The knob is scaled to show the amount of curvature.

+Curves are concave down for the attack phase, and concave up for the decay and release phases.

+Changing the curvature does not change the stage times.

+### ATK (envelope attack time) knob
+Establishes the time it takes the attack stage to rise from 0V to 10V.
+The knob range is 0.98 msec to 11.3 sec.

+If the envelope is retriggered, then the attack stage can start above 0V, in which case the attack time is shortened proportionally.

+### DEC (envelope decay time) knob
+Establishes the time it takes the decay stage to fall from 10V down to the sustain level.
+The knob range is 0.98 msec to 11.3 sec.

+### SUS (envelope sustain level) knob
+Establishes the voltage of the sustain stage.
+The knob range is 0% to 100%, which corresponds to 0 to 10 volts.

+### REL (envelope release time) knob
+Establishes the time it takes the release stage to fall from the sustain level to 0V.
+The knob range is 0.98 msec to 11.3 sec.

+If gate goes low before the sustain stage is reached, then the release start level will not be the sustain level.
+If the release start is below the sustain level, then the release time will be decreased proportionally.
+If the release start is above the sustain level, then the release time will be for the release start down to 0V.

+### SMOD (envelope stage CV) input
+This is a shared input that can be used to modulate any of the envelope stages.
+Each stage has its own attenuverter to attenuate and or invert the SMOD CV.
+The attenuated CV is summed with the knob value.

+The attack, decay, and release stages scale the CV such that for each positive volt of CV, the time is doubled, and for each negative volt the time is halved.
+The stage times can be modulated beyond the knob values.
+The absolute minimum stage time is 0.24 msec, and the maximum is 181 seconds.

+The sustain CV is scaled at 10% per volt, and the effective sustain level is clamped to 0-10V.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.